 Simultaneously, the DP will surrender the DRF and the shares to the Company with a covering letter requesting the Company/Registrar to confirm the demat.
 After verifying the documents received from the DP, the Company/Registrar will confirm the demat to the Depository.

 This confirmation will be passed on from the Depository to the DP, which holds your account.
-After receiving this confirmation from the Depository, the DP will credit the account with the dematerialized shares.
-The DP will then hold the shares in the dematerialized form on your behalf and you become the beneficial owner of these dematerialized shares.
+After receiving this confirmation from the Depository, the DP will credit the account with the dematerialised shares.
+The DP will then hold the shares in the dematerialised form on your behalf and you become the beneficial owner of these dematerialised shares.

 Q.4 What are the charges to be paid to demat one's physical shares?
 Will it be paid by the Company or do I have to pay for it?

 The charges for demat have to be borne by the shareholder.
 The charges differ from DP to DP and therefore you will have to contact your DP for details regarding the same.